 Tuesday, August 22, 2023

-sprung from the ether
+sprung from the slightest of things

 "Bill" Williams (his closest friends called him "Bill")